rambasnet/csci000-astudent/README.md

 # csci000-astudent

-Sample github repo demonstrating how to turn in assignments
+## A sample github repo demonstrating how to turn in assignments and labs

 | Name | Value |
 |:---|:---|